trapcodeio/myclt/readme.md

 ## Creating a command.
-To create a command two files are needed.
+To create a command, two files are needed.

-1. The command file. (js or ts) - The file where commands are defined.
+1. The Command file (js or ts): The file where commands are defined.
-2. The command map file. (json) - The file where the command is mapped to the command file.
+2. The Map file (json): The file where the command is mapped to the command file.

 ### Typescript
 Create a new project and install the `myclt` package.
 The package is needed for type definitions but not required for the command to work.

-Create a commands file @ `maths/index.ts` with the following content:
+Create a command file @ `maths/index.ts` with the following content:

 ```ts
 import {defineCommands} from "myclt/functions/Helpers";